TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/8-Fluid/8-developing-a-custom-viewhelper.rst

 Notice that the attribute :php:`$escapeOutput` is no longer necessary.

-Furthermore the :php:`TagBasedViewHelper` offers assistance for ViewHelper arguments that should recur directly and unchanged as tag attributes.
+Furthermore the :php:`TagBasedViewHelper` offers assistance for Viewhelper arguments that should recur directly and unchanged as tag attributes.
 These should be output directly must be registered in :php:`initializeArguments()` with the method :php:`$this->registerTagAttribute($name, $type, $description, $required = false)`.
-If support for the :html:`<img>` attribute :html:`alt` should be provided in the ViewHelper, this can be done by initializing this in :php:`initializeArguments()` in the following way::
+If support for the :html:`<img>` attribute :html:`alt` should be provided in the Viewhelper, this can be done by initializing this in :php:`initializeArguments()` in the following way::

    public function initializeArguments()